 Do not share details of the student’s death.
-Use the phrase ‘traumatic death’.
+Use the phrase ‘sudden death’.

 Give families accurate information about what’s happened.
 Use professional translators or interpreters if needed.